guregodevo/pastis/README.md

 Go framework for developing ops-friendly RESTful web services

-## Installing

-### Using *go get*

-    $ go get github.com/guregodevo/pastis

-After this command *pastis* is ready to use.
-Its source will be in:

-    $GOROOT/src/pkg/github.com/guregodevo/pastis

-You can use `go get -u -a` to update all installed packages.

 Getting Started
 ===============

-Pastis is a framework for quickly creating RESTful applications with minimal effort:
+Pastis is a framework for creating RESTful web services with minimal effort:

 ##Quick Example